Curr Health Sci J, vol. 47, no. 1, 2021

 [Original Paper]

-A. Panu(1), C.E.
-Simionescu(2), P.O.
-Dragoescu(3), A.E.
-Stepan(2)
+A. PANUS(1), C.E.
+SIMIONESCU(2), P.O.
+DRAGOESCU(3), A.E.
+STEPAN(2)

-(1)PhD Student, Department of Pathology, University of Medicine and Pharmacy of Craiova, Romania,
+(1)PhD Student, Department of Pathology, University of Medicine and Pharmacy of Craiova, Romania;

-(2)Department of Pathology, University of Medicine and Pharmacy of Craiova, Romania,
+(2)Department of Pathology, University of Medicine and Pharmacy of Craiova, Romania;

 (3)Department of Urology, University of Medicine and Pharmacy of Craiova, Romania